-Also note that the number of requests can differ.
-When testing our post different times, I also got 98 requests, 110, and so on.
+Also, note that the number of requests can differ.
+When testing my post at different times, I also got 98 requests, 110, and so on.

 I don’t quite know why they vary so much, to be honest.
 If there’s a web developer reading this, please feel free to drop a comment and explain for us.

 Anyway, the bottom line is that they are still way too many for my liking, and I can’t do anything about them unless I remove the AdSense ads since they are the main generator of external requests and redirects.